 An effectively implemented knowledge management strategy and knowledge sharing program will allow your organization to realize the benefits of knowledge management:

-- Transparent communication of policy and procedure information.
-Your teams will be able to easily communicate policies and procedures to one another and, in turn, clearly communicate to customers.
+• Transparent communication of policy and procedure information.
+Your teams can easily communicate policies and procedures to one another and, in turn, clearly communicate to customers.

-- Customers are connected with the right information.
-Knowledge base software serves as a critical tool in delivering the right information to the right customer at the right time.
+• Customers are connected with the right information.
+Knowledge-based software serves as a critical tool in delivering the right information to the right customer at the right time.
 Automated tools such as chatbots can improve the customer experience even further.

-Ultimately, a well-executed knowledge management strategy will lead to a sustainable competitive advantage for your organization.
+Ultimately, a well-executed knowledge management strategy will create a sustainable competitive advantage for your organization.
 Not having a KM strategy will place it at a disadvantage in the coming years.

 Strategies to Improve Knowledge Management

 An effective knowledge management strategy relies on a well-designed information architecture based on industry best practices.
-It also requires managing the knowledge review, approval, and disposition process, implementing the right tools, and employees drawing collaboratively from well-designed knowledge bases.
+It also requires managing the knowledge review, approval, and disposition process, implementing the right tools, and allowing employees to draw collaboratively from well-designed knowledge bases.

-The answer: They're not using their knowledge assets in the right way.
+The answer: They're not using their knowledge assets correctly.

-- Embed knowledge transfer in education and training programs into your overall knowledge management strategy.
-Equipping your teams with the skills they need to take advantage of your knowledge management program will result in upskilled and motivated employees.
+• Embed knowledge transfer in education and training programs into your overall knowledge management strategy.
+Equipping your teams with the skills they need to use your knowledge management program will result in upskilled and motivated employees.

-- Emphasize the value of sound knowledge sharing to your leadership team.
+• Emphasize the value of sound knowledge sharing with your leadership team.
 Leadership may need to be made more aware of the internal strain that poor knowledge sharing imparts on employees.
-Gain leadership buy-in to making the investment needed to improve your overall knowledge management program by explaining both the benefits of having a program that fosters information organizing and sharing, and the drawbacks of poor knowledge sharing.
+Gain leadership buy-in to make the investment needed to improve your overall knowledge management program by explaining both the benefits of having a program that fosters information organizing and sharing and the drawbacks of poor knowledge sharing.

 Knowledge Management and Earley Information Science